Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 One week in, all CI jobs were passing and the [PR](https://github.com/scipy/scipy/pull/20321) creating `libsf_error_state` was merged.
 We did it!
-We fixed the bug we'd introduced in `special.errstate` with months to go before the next SciPy release—or so we thought.
+We fixed the bug we'd introduced in `special.errstate` with months to go before the next SciPy release — or so we thought.

 ### Breaking SciPy for MSVC builds

-On May 30th, SciPy maintainer and Conda-Forge core member Axel Obermeir (h-vetinari) posted a comment on his open PR, [scipy-feedstock/gh-277](https://github.com/conda-forge/scipy-feedstock/pull/277).
+On May 30th, SciPy maintainer and conda-forge core member [@h-vetinari](https://github.com/h-vetinari) posted a comment on his open PR, [scipy-feedstock/gh-277](https://github.com/conda-forge/scipy-feedstock/pull/277).
 The first release candidate for SciPy 1.14.0 had just come out, he was starting the process to add version 1.14.0 to Conda-Forge, and noticed that Windows builds for SciPy 1.14.0 were failing with the following error:

 ```
 lld-link: error: undefined symbol: scipy_sf_error_get_action